Veolia Water East

-Veolia Water East, formerly known as Tendring Hundred Water Services, was a privately owned company supplying water to the Tendring peninsula in north east Essex within an area of 352 km2.
+Veolia Water East, formerly known as Tendring Hundred Water Services, and originally the Tendring Hundred Waterworks Company, was a privately owned company supplying water in the eastern United Kingdom.
+It supplied water to the Tendring peninsula in north east Essex within an area of 352 km2.
 In July 2009, the company, a subsidiary of Veolia Water UK since 1989, part of Veolia Environment, changed its name from Tendring Hundred Water.

+The company was originally incorporated by the Tendring Hundred Waterworks Act 1884 (47 & 48 Vict. c. ccxlvi).

 In 2012, following the sale of Veolia Water's UK water supply business, it was merged with Veolia Water Southeast and Veolia Water Central to form Affinity Water on 1 October 2012.